 Julia Grant (1826-1902) was an American first lady (1869-77) and the wife of the American Civil War general and 18th president of the United States, Ulysses S. Grant.
 A devoted wife, Julia Grant often joined her husband at his military postings, including several trips to the front during the Civil War.
-For Julia, unlike many of her predecessors, her husband’s election to the presidency was a happy occassion, and she was a popular and well-respected hostess.
+For Julia, unlike many of her predecessors, her husband’s election to the presidency was a happy occasion, and she was a popular and well-respected hostess.
 The Grants’ fame reached far beyond the United States, and the couple travelled extensively after leaving the White House.
 Julia Grant was the first first lady to pen her memoirs, although they remained unpublished until nearly 75 years after her death.

-A classmate of Julia’s older brother Fred at West Point, Ulysses Grant met his bride-to-be at White Haven early in 1844 and proposed a few months later.
+Her future husband, Ulysses Grant , was a classmate of Julia’s older brother Fred at West Point.
+Ulysses Grant met his bride-to-be at White Haven early in 1844, where the two rode on horseback and walked the grounds together.
+He proposed a few months later.
 However, the two kept the engagement hidden from Colonel Dent, who was unhappy with Grant’s meager pay as a soldier.

 Given 80 acres of land by her father as a wedding gift, Julia embraced the role of farmer’s wife in the 1850s.
-However, the process of turning the farm into a profitable venture proved difficult from the early stages, and was rendered virtually impossible following the Panic of 1857.
+However, the process of turning the farm into a profitable venture proved difficult from the early stages and was rendered virtually impossible following the Panic of 1857.
 By 1860, the family was forced to move to Galena, Illinois, where Grant worked in his father’s leather goods store.
 The outbreak of the Civil War changed their fortunes, as Grant’s success as Union commander eventually provided a Julia with a more comfortable lifestyle.

 Well liked for her spirit and charm, Julia was not considered a traditional beauty.
 Described in some circles as “plain,” she was also slightly cross-eyed and squinted a lot.
 Julia wanted surgery to correct the condition before her husband convinced her it wasn’t necessary.
 Regardless, the first lady reportedly always insisted on being photographed in profile so her eyes wouldn’t draw so much attention.